fzlrhmn/DefenderArcade/readme.md

 2. Setup [GOPATH](https://github.com/golang/go/wiki/SettingGOPATH)

 ## How to use:
-1. Put this project folder in `$GOPATH/src/github.com/fzlrhmn/DefenderArcade`
+1. Put this project folder with name `DefenderArcade` in `$GOPATH/src/github.com/fzlrhmn`, make sure you have folder `/src/github.com/fzlrhmn` before put this project.
 2. Edit `input.txt` with the time table of employee playtime schedule in one line.
 If there is more than one employee then add more line for each employee respectively.
 3. Run the program as follows
     - for windows, run `main.exe` in command prompt